-The Headmaster is responsible for the day-to-day organisation of the curriculum and monitors the weekly lesson plans for all teachers, ensuring that all classes are taught the full requirements of the National Curriculum, and that all lessons have appropriate learning objectives.
+The Headmaster and Deputy Headteacher are responsible for the day-to-day organisation of the curriculum and monitors the plans for all teachers, ensuring that all classes are taught the full requirements of the National Curriculum, and that all lessons have appropriate learning objectives.

 Subject leaders monitor the way in which their subject is taught throughout the school.
-They examine long-term and medium-term planning, and ensure that appropriate teaching strategies are used.
+They examine planning, and ensure that appropriate teaching strategies are used.
 Subject leaders also have responsibility for monitoring the way in which resources are stored and managed.